replicatedhq/kURL/docs/arch/adr-001-use-openebs.md

     - Backup and Recovery via Velero

 - For Single node Kubernetes installations, the end-user assumes the risk of data loss in the event of a node failure.
 Local volumes are only available from the node where the persistent volume was created.
-- In general for highly available Kubernetes cluster Rook is the recommend storage provisioner however, there are valid use cases that fit well for using local pv hostpath on multi node Kubernetes clusters.
+- In general, for highly available Kubernetes clusters, Rook is the recommend storage provisioner however, there are valid use cases that fit well for using local PV hostpath on multi node Kubernetes clusters.
 They are:
     1. When a workload has builtin data replication features
     2. When a workload leverages a Storage appliance for data replication and failover.
 For example, a storage subsystem that is mounted on a path in the node which is then used as the hostpath local persistent volume on multiple nodes
-- The requirements for using OpenEBS local PV hostpath are few:
+- The requirements for using OpenEBS local PV hostpath are minimal:
     - Kubernetes 1.18 version and higher
     - No minimum CPU and Memory the [local-provisioner deployment](https://github.com/openebs/charts/blob/d-master/charts/openebs/templates/deployment-local-provisioner.yaml)
 - Limitations